Paolo97Gll/rss_telegram_bot/README.md

 ## Customizations

-All customizations should be placed in the `fetch_news` function, that is the core of the bot.
-Change it's implementation according to your preferences (you can change the news sources, the message formatting, ...).
+All customizations should be placed in the `fetch_news*` functions, that are the core of the bot.
+Change their implementation according to your preferences (you can change the news sources, the message formatting, ...).

 To change the scheduling, simply change the decorators on top of the function.
 For example, if you want to receive news every day at 7 AM and 7 PM: